chrisbodhi/newschematic/content/blog/how-to-save-327-6-million-using-rust.md

 }
 ```

-<aside>We'll hold off on adding support for common mathematical operators, like `+` and `-`, because this makes the point.</aside>
+>We'll hold off on adding support for common mathematical operators, like `+` and `-`, because this makes the point.

-This may seem like a bunch of burdensome boilerplate, and depending on your use case, it could be!
-But, my intuition is that the underlying math for your units isn't going to change much, and this is exactly the kind of work to feed to your favorite LLM, which will also happily churn out complete unit test coverage and documentation for these methods.
+This looks like burdensome boilerplate.
+For some use cases, it is!
+But unit math rarely changes, making this perfect work for an LLM to generate along with tests and documentation.

 ## Seeing is believing